September 15-16 2022

 Boost your research with CLARIN.SI

 This tutorial will introduce the CLARIN.SI research infrastructure, which facilitates the creation, processing, archiving, and reuse of language data from books, newspapers, social media, interviews, etc. We will demonstrate how to use the digital repository to find existing language resources relevant for your research questions as well as the most common tools to analyse them.
 We will also present the rich knowledge base and funding instruments offered by CLARIN that researchers can benefit from when dealing with legal, standardisation, annotation and other issues related to their language data.
 The tutorial is ideal for novice and experienced researchers from linguistics but also other fields that rely on collecting and analysing written and spoken language materials, such as literary studies, translation studies, history, media studies, anthropology, and sociology, who would like to become more familiar with the CLARIN.SI research infrastructure.
+[PDF]

 Lecturers: Jakob Lendardič and Kristina Pahor de Maiti